7 Things NOT to Do During Labor - Baby Chick

 6. Do NOT Be Bullied

-You should NEVER feel like you are being bullied during your labor and baby’s birth.
-If anyone pushes you to do something you don’t want to do and makes you feel rushed and uncomfortable, or if they are unsupportive of your wants and needs, stand up for yourself!
+You should never feel pressured or dismissed during your labor or birth.
+If someone pushes you to do something you don’t want to do, makes you feel rushed, or disregards your preferences, speak up and advocate for yourself.

 7. Do NOT Fight the Process

-I’ve had clients that have completely rocked their labor and baby’s birth.
-Watching them go through their birth experience so seamlessly made me question.
-What were they doing differently than other women I have worked with who have struggled?
+I’ve had clients who completely rocked their labor and birth experiences.
+Watching them go through it so seamlessly made me wonder what they were doing differently from those who struggled.

-When I asked what they told themselves during their labors, they said, “I kept telling myself to surrender my body to the experience and allow the labor to open my body and not fight the process.
+When I asked what they told themselves during their labors, they all said something similar: “I kept telling myself to surrender my body to the experience and allow the labor to open my body and not fight the process.
 I wanted my labor to be quick, so I let my body do what it needed to do.”
-Powerful.
+Powerful words.

 Share